 In equity financing, you give up a piece of your business (equity) in return for an investment of capital.
 Equity investors may be […]

-Both forming an LLC and incorporating your business safeguard you by protecting your personal assets if legal action is taken against your business.
+Both an LLC and corporation safeguard you by protecting your personal assets if legal action is taken against your business.
 They also give your business a boost of credibility by having either “LLC” or “Inc.” behind your company name.
 But there are differences that could make one or the other the better choice for you.

 I can’t emphasize enough the importance of knowing the pros and cons of the legal structures available to you before you decide which will serve your business most effectively.